Pascalduc/UFOs/README.md

 Module 11

 ## Overview of the project:
-The purpose of this project was to help Dana build a dynamic webpage where users can enter inputs resulting in a filtered table.
+The purpose of this project was to help Dana build a dynamic webpage where users can filter the data table.
 In addition to the `date`, we added more filters for the `city`, `state`, `country` and `shape`.

 ## Results:
 •	First, we removed the filter `button` from the `index.html` file and added four new items to the unordered list `<ul/>`.